-This ranking is important to our clinical faculty as the new knowledge generated will improve patient care and the health of the whole population health.
-Our cutting-edge research is important to patient comfort: the knowledge that they will receive the best possible contemporary care.
+"This ranking is important to the dental field, our school, and our basic and clinical faculty, as the new knowledge generated will improve patient care and the health of the whole population.
+Our cutting-edge research is important to patient therapy-the knowledge that they will receive the most advanced care.
 Our students and alumni should feel a sense of pride in their Pitt Dental Medicine home."

-Charles Sfeir DDS PhD Director of the Center for Craniofacial Regeneration
+Charles Sfeir DDS PhD Associate Dean for Research